warkrismagic/mcp-ui-fork_research/packages/client/README.md

 Together, they let you define reusable UI resource blocks on the server side, seamlessly display them in the client, and react to their actions in the MCP host environment.

+**North star** -
+* Enable servers to deliver rich, interactive UIs with ergonomic APIs
+* Allow any host to support UI with its own look-and-feel
+* Eliminate security concerns (limit/remove local code execution)

 ## ✨ Core Concepts